 - If you are not sick enough to be hospitalized, you can recover at home.
 Follow CDC instructions for What to Do if You Are Sick.

-- Though there is currently no approved antiviral treatment for COVID-19, some over-the-counter (OTC) medications may help relieve fever, body aches and nasal congestion.
+- Some over-the-counter (OTC) medications may help relieve fever, body aches, and nasal congestion.

 - Although rare, some OTC medications can contain traces of gluten.
 Learn how to effectively evaluate the ingredients in these products.